256lights/zb/docs/getting-started.md

 end
 ```

-`stdenv.systems` is a table containing the platforms that the standrd library supports
+`stdenv.systems` is a table containing the platforms that the standard library supports
 (e.g. `"x86_64-unknown-linux"`).

 `stdenv.makeDerivation` is a function that returns a derivation.